sgoldenlab/simba/docs/Scenario4.md

 **Note**: You should not have to re-define the paths to the model files in this Scenario, and therefore you do not have to open the  `Model Selection` windpw.
 If you decide to however open the `Model Selection` window anyway, you'll see that the paths are empty.
 This does not matter.
 The paths have been saved in the background into your *project_config.ini* file located in your `project_folder` the first time you defined the paths (i.e., when you analyzed the data for Day1).
 If you open the *project_config.ini*  you can see the previously defined paths to your predictive classifier(s).

-3. **The `Discrimination threshold` and the `Minimum behavior bout length` entry boxes.** For a reminder of the functions of these entry boxes, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data). in this Scenario, and similar to `Model Selection`, you can leave this entry boxes empty.
+3. **The `Discrimination threshold` and the `Minimum behavior bout length` entry boxes.** For a reminder of the functions of these entry boxes, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data).
+In this Scenario, and similar to `Model Selection` above, you can leave this entry boxes empty.
 They were defined the first time you ran the project (for Day 1 of the experiment) and the values are stored in the *project_config.ini* file located in your `project_folder`.
 If you want to check what values they are, open the *project_config.ini* and check under the [validation/run model] heading.

 Click on Run RF Model to run the machine model on the data for Day 2 of the experiment.

 ## Part 4: Analyze Machine Results

-See
+See Scenario 2- [Part 4: Analyze Machine Results](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-4--analyze-machine-results) for how to generate descriptive statistics for the behavioral predictions made on the data for Day 2 of the experiment.

+## Part 5: Visualizing machine predictions

+See Scenario 2 - [Part 5 - Visualizing machine predictions](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-5--visualizing-machine-predictions) for how to generate visualizations of features and machine learning classification results for Day 2 of the experiment.